What self-custody actually means

 Self-custody eliminates intermediaries.
 No bank decides whether to process your transaction.
 No exchange can freeze your account.
 No institution can fail and take your funds with it.

-In 2024, migrant workers paid approximately $44 billion in fees to send $685 billion home—6.49% average, equivalent to 24 days of annual income.1 Self-custody enables direct transfers for a fraction of that.
-Anyone with internet can create a wallet.
+In 2024, migrant workers paid approximately $44 billion in fees to send $685 billion home — a 6.49% average, equivalent to 24 days of annual income.1 Self-custody enables direct transfers for a fraction of that cost.
+Anyone with internet access can create a wallet.
 No credit checks, no applications, no geographic restrictions.
-The blockchain doesn't know or care who you are.
 Your assets are controlled by math, not policy.
-No committee votes on whether to honor your balance.

 But these benefits come with responsibility.
-There's no customer support.
+No customer support.
 No fraud protection.
 No recovery if you lose your keys.

 The rules are simple.
 Following them is harder than it sounds.

-For your mnemonic phrase: write it on paper or etch it in metal—never store it digitally.
+For your mnemonic phrase: write it on paper or etch it in metal — never store it digitally.
 Keep it somewhere secure and private.
 Consider multiple copies in different locations.
-Never enter it on any website; legitimate services never ask for it.
+Never enter it on any website.
 Never share it with anyone.
-There are no exceptions.
-Be paranoid about phishing.
-Scammers impersonate support staff, create fake apps, and build convincing websites.
+No exceptions.

-The Seth Green situation happened because he signed a malicious transaction—not because he gave away his mnemonic.
+The Seth Green incident happened because he signed a malicious transaction — not because he gave away his mnemonic.
 Even careful people make mistakes when the interface is deceptive.

 Self-custody security isn't just about protecting your phrase.
 It's about verifying every transaction, being skeptical of every request, and assuming that anything asking for sensitive information is a scam until proven otherwise.